Torrencem/fixed_vec/post.md

 println!("{}", v2.get(index)); // Compile error here!
 ```

+The [equivelent of the earlier code](https://godbolt.org/z/f48eT7) gives assembly which only does bounds checks outside the main loop.
+Nice!

 ## Part 2: Ranges

 So that's all well and good, but if we're working with loads of indices, it would be awkward to have to keep track of a bunch of ``Index<Name>``'s.
 In particular, what if we want to work with a huge range of these indices?
 To check that all the indices in a range are in bounds is one check (is the upper bound of the range in bounds, assuming they are unsigned), so, ideally, we'd be able to just check a range once, then iterate through a bunch of ``Index<Name>``'s, like the following: